aave-dao/aave-v3-origin/docs/3.7/sentinel-removal.md

 1. **Borrows** -- No longer gated by sequencer status.
 Borrows succeed as long as standard validations pass (active, not frozen, not paused, sufficient collateral, within caps).

 2. **Liquidations** -- No longer gated by sequencer status.
 Liquidations succeed whenever health factor < 1.0 and the liquidation grace period has elapsed.
-The `MINIMUM_HEALTH_FACTOR_LIQUIDATION_THRESHOLD` constant (0.95 HF) is no longer needed for sentinel bypass logic but remains in `ValidationLogic` as it is still referenced by `LiquidationDataProvider`.
+The `MINIMUM_HEALTH_FACTOR_LIQUIDATION_THRESHOLD` constant (0.95 HF) is removed from `ValidationLogic` as it was only needed for the sentinel bypass carve-out.

 3. **Gas savings** -- Removing the sentinel check eliminates an external call to `PoolAddressesProvider.getPriceOracleSentinel()` and a potential further external call to `PriceOracleSentinel.isBorrowAllowed()` / `isLiquidationAllowed()` (which itself calls `SequencerOracle.latestRoundData()`).
 This saves gas on every borrow and liquidation.